m-budryte/CV/README.md

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what you're looking for: what you would ideally be doing, with whom and in what environment.

+A soon-to-be software developer with Life Sciences background.
+I have experience in working in start-ups primarily in content management.
+Most recently I enrolled on the Software Development course in Makers Academy and looking for junior full-stack engineer position.

 ## Skills

 #### This Skill